SEO for Dummies and You! Search Engine Optimization 101

 Therefore, I'd pick something that's catchy and try to build up a brand name instead.

 - Keep it Short and Sweet

-- Avoid use of Numbers such as 4 for "for" and other short forms, people may not remember and probably land up on a competitors site.
+- Avoid use of numbers such as 4 for "four" and other short forms, people may not remember and probably land up on a competitors site.